pr1s10n3r/trash/README.md

 # Trash CLI

+_100% shell implementation._

 Move your files to a trash directory instead of unlink them for more safety.
 Did you `rm -rf` an important directory?
 No worry!
 Just look for your files inside `$HOME/.trash`.

 ## How to use